IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 The following content is new, changed, or no longer included in z/OS 3.1.
 New
 The following content is new.
 December 2023 refresh
-· DSFS supports access to JES spool data sets in the primary JES subsystem.
+Â· DSFS supports access to JES spool data sets in the primary JES subsystem.
 For more information, see Chapter 9, "JES spool data sets," on page 53 and "dsadm jobid" on page 106.
 "Applying required APARs" on page 18 and "Stopping DSFS" on page 19 are also updated.
 (APAR OA65560, which applies to z/OS 3.1 and z/OS 2.5)
-September 2023 · Support is added for extended attributes.
+September 2023 Â· Support is added for extended attributes.
 For more information, see Chapter 6, "Extended attributes," on page 35.
 Changed
 The following content is changed.
 May 2024 refresh
 The instructions are updated in "Steps for creating a BPXPRMxx entry for DSFS" on page 16.
-April 2024 refresh · "Starting DSFS" on page 19 is updated with additional information.
-February 2024 refresh · "Steps for installing and configuring DSFS" on page 15 is updated.
-December 2023 refresh · A recommendation is added to "Steps for creating a BPXPRMxx entry for DSFS" on page 16.
-October 2023 refresh · Minor updates are made.
+April 2024 refresh Â· "Starting DSFS" on page 19 is updated with additional information.
+February 2024 refresh Â· "Steps for installing and configuring DSFS" on page 15 is updated.
+December 2023 refresh Â· A recommendation is added to "Steps for creating a BPXPRMxx entry for DSFS" on page 16.
+October 2023 refresh Â· Minor updates are made.
 September 2023
-· Instructions for ServerPac installation are updated.
+Â· Instructions for ServerPac installation are updated.
 For more information, see "Steps for installing and configuring DSFS" on page 15.
 Deleted
 The following content is deleted.

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 xv

-September 2023 release · None.
-xvi z/OS: z/OS Data Set File System Administration
+September 2023 release Â· None. xvi z/OS: z/OS Data Set File System Administration

 Part 1.
 DSFS administration guide
 This part of the document discusses guidance information for Data Set File System (DSFS).

-© Copyright IBM Corp.
+Â© Copyright IBM Corp.
 2022, 2024

 1